Masiela Lusha: Drinking the Moon, The Living Air, a novel and children's books (2005–present)

-In an interview, Lusha revealed that she completed her novel, The Besa, in one month, writing from 6am until 8pm every day while forgetting to eat.
+In an interview, Lusha revealed that she completed her novel, The Besa, in one month, writing from 6 am until 8 pm every day while forgetting to eat.
 For her writing, Lusha also says, "In any art form, we have a responsibility to infuse a little color, compassion, movement into our society.
 Art cannot live in a void.
 It must impact, animate a little tug and pull in our world to stay alive and relevant."

 Acting career

 Career beginnings and early roles (1997–1999)

 Lusha launched her career as a model and theater actress in Michigan.
 While residing in her hometown, Lusha's first theatrical role was a nonspeaking, background character in her school's production of Up and Away.
 Upon entering the drama department, Lusha then portrayed the role of Cinderella in the play, The Last Dress Rehearsal and Belle in Beauty and the Beast.
 She also portrayed an Oompa Loompa and a Tap-Dancing Box in the play, Charlie and the Chocolate Factory.
 Soon after moving to California, Lusha was selected as the principle fashion model in a multinational Back-to-School J. C. Penney television campaign which aired in America and South America, and was cast in the Alanis Morissette music video "Hands Clean".